tomodachi94/tomodachi94.github.io/content/blog/panorama-obsidian.md

 This system has been battle-tested by myself for nearly a year.
 Emphasis on **myself**.
 I don't intend this system to be used *in situ* inside of your Obsidian vault.
-Instead, please *take inspriation* and build your system to fit your needs.
+Instead, please *take inspiration* and build your system to fit your needs.
 If our systems end up being identical, great!
 If not, also great! **As long as it works for you**.

 ## Bibliography